alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 The Result monad lets you sequence computations that can fail.
 You return `Ok(value)` or `Fail(error)`, then compose with `Bind` to propagate the first failure (later steps don’t run; the failure just flows through).[^shortcircuit]
 If you need to accumulate many errors (form validation) or you have more than two meaningful outcomes, `Result` is not a great fit.
 You _can_ model “many errors” as `Result<T, List<TError>>`, but then you have to define the aggregation rules yourself.

 This post uses `Result<TSuccess, TError>` to model failure with an error value.
 It’s like `Maybe<T>`, except the “no value” case carries why it’s missing.
-Keep results unwrapped until the boundary, then handle them with `Match` once.[^checked-exceptions]
+Prefer to keep results in a Result and compose with `Bind`; handle them at boundaries **or when translating between layers** (mapping infrastructure errors to domain errors, adding context, logging, retry/fallback).[^checked-exceptions]

+> **Note:** `Bind` still short-circuits. `Result<T, List<TError>>` doesn’t magically “accumulate”; accumulation requires a different, explicit combining/validation API.

-If you're coming from FP, this is _essentially_ a right-biased `Either<TError, TSuccess>`: `TError` is the failure branch and `TSuccess` is the success branch, by convention.
+If you're coming from FP, this corresponds to a right-biased `Either<TError, TSuccess>` (note the swapped type parameter order): `TError` is the failure branch and `TSuccess` is the success branch, by convention.

 ### TL;DR
 What it looks like (`Error` is just one option):